pptyasar/LeetMe/Readme.md

 <details>
 <summary>2073.
 Time Needed to Buy Tickets</summary>

-**Description:** There are n people in a line queuing to buy tickets, where the 0th person is at the front of the line and the (n - 1)th person is at the back.
+There are n people in a line queuing to buy tickets, where the 0th person is at the front of the line and the (n - 1)th person is at the back.
 You are given a 0-indexed integer array tickets of length n where the number tickets[i] represents the number of tickets that the ith person would like to buy.
 You are standing at position k.
 Each second, the first person in line will buy a ticket and the number of tickets they want to buy decreases by 1.
 If they have no more tickets to buy, they will leave the line.
 If there are people left in the line, the next person becomes the front.
 Return the time taken for you (i.e. the person at position k) to buy the last ticket you want to buy.

-**Example:** Input: tickets = [2,3,2], k = 2; Output: 6
+Input: tickets = [2,3,2], k = 2; Output: 6

 ```java
 class Solution {